-It’s the Great Australian Dream: buying your own home on a big block in the leafy ‘burbs.
+Most people dream of buying their own home one day on a big block of land.
 But as property prices and the demand for inner-city housing rise, more people are choosing the apartment life, which raises the question: is it harder to get a mortgage for an apartment than a house?

 The short answer is no.